dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### Back and forth

-As you can see, the "loop" button is enabled by default and our animation simply loops.
+As you can see, the "loop" button is enabled by default and our animation loops.
 Godot has an additional feature here.
 Like said before, Godot always calculates the frames between two keyframes.
 In a loop, the first keyframe is also the last keyframe, if no keyframe is specified at the end.